PrefectHQ/prefect/docs/guides/deployment/helm-worker.md

     - deployments
 ---

-# Guide: Using Prefect Helm Chart for Prefect Workers
+# Using Prefect Helm Chart for Prefect Workers

 This guide will walk you through the process of deploying Prefect workers using the [Prefect Helm Chart](https://github.com/PrefectHQ/prefect-helm/tree/main/charts/prefect-worker).
 We will also cover how to set up a Kubernetes secret for the API key and mount it as an environment variable.
 ## Prerequisites